dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-messages-in-a-pst-file/_index.md

     pass
 ```
 ### **Adding Messages from Other PST**
-For adding messages from the another PST, use the FolderInfo.EnumerateMapiMessages() method that returns IEnumerable<MapiMessage>.
+For adding messages from the another PST, use the FolderInfo.enumerate_mapi_messages() method.
 The following code snippet shows you how to add messages from other PST.